r5atom/Saturday-Datascience/results/README.md

 Fig. 1 shows bids ending with `00` are most frequent and occurs 10x more than expected.
 A higher bid ending with `01` could have outbid these items.
 Other frequent occurring bids (blue) end with `11`, `50`, `55` and `77`.
 Figure 1 appear to show a blue-to-white diagonal (`x = y`).
 This indicates that bids with the same digits (`11`, `22`, `33`, ..) appear to be frequent.
 Bids with `4` as the last digit are not so frequent.
 This can be seen by a red vertical band at `x = 4`.
 Bids ending with `92` and `94` occur only a few times (dark red).
 It might be a good strategical advantage to use a bid ending with these values (however note the caveat not knowing all bids to this conclusion here above).
 Increasing a bid with close to EUR 100 might not be worth the edge, however a less expensive cost is to choose to end a bid with `32`, which has only occurred a few times since 2017.

-# Usage intensity: wear and tear
+# Combining features: Usage intensity. wear and tear

 The intensity of usage determines the value of a car.
 Usage can be expressed as age and/or as distance travelled.